dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Christian Seberino:**
-I
-Predator drones then
+I Predator drones then

 **Matt:**
- so yeah so what
+ yes so what
 mine was a defense it was defensive is what it was